-Import your spaces and pages from Confluence in a to ClickUp Doc.
+Import your spaces and pages from Confluence into a ClickUp Doc.

-- The import may take some time, depending on the size of your data and the speed of your internet connection.
+There is a file size limit of 2.5GB.
+The import may take some time, depending on the size of your data and the speed of your internet connection.

 - In the Confluence sidebar, click Space Settings.